 Law Degree, 1st Class (Bologna University, Italy)

-I am interested in processes of criminalization of migrants in the current anti terrorism climate and in the problems and prospects related to the application of criminological knowledge in the international sphere.
-My PhD thesis analyzed the use of war in the post 9/11 context with particular reference to the wars in Afghanistan and in Iraq.
-It investigated the overlap between criminology and international relations, the use of war, or the threat of it, as a means of establishing order and defining borders in the international sphere, and thereby expanding the remit of the discipline.
-The work sought to provide an alternative narrative of the so called “war on terror" from the perspective of the punitive intent it endorsed and the practical effects it entailed.
-Some work from the thesis was selected to be presented at the Cortona Colloquium, entitled “New Wars, Law and Global Order" attended by Prof. Antonio Cassese and Prof. Danilo Zolo.
-Prior to that, I worked on prostitution and in particular on a project looking at crimes committed against female migrants.
-This was an enquiry into the issues related to youth prostitution in the region of Emilia Romagna (Italy) which formed part of the European Project Stop Trafficking in Europe.
-As a student, I received a number of grants which allowed me to study abroad and visit diverse institutions such as John Jay College of Criminal Justice in New York, Rotterdam University, Utrecht Women’s Study Centre, and Keele University.
+My PhD thesis analyzes the use of military might in the post 9/11 context with particular reference to the wars in Afghanistan and Iraq.
+It investigates the overlap of criminology and international relations, the use of war, or the threat of it, as a means of establishing order and defining borders in the international sphere, thereby expanding the remit of the discipline.
+The work provides an alternative narrative for the so-called “war on terror" from the perspective of the punitive intent it endorsed and the practical effects it entailed.
+Some work from the thesis was presented at the Cortona Colloquium “New Wars, Law and Global Order" attended by Prof. Antonio Cassese and Prof. Danilo Zolo.
+Prior to that, I worked on prostitution, in particular on a project looking at crimes committed against female migrants.
+This enquired into issues of youth prostitution in the region of Emilia Romagna (Italy) and was part of the European Project Stop Trafficking in Europe.

-Key Words: criminological theory, international criminology and global justice, war, the intersection between criminology and political theory, surveillance, governmentality and bio-politics, penology, criminalization of migrants, in general reactions to crime and feminist theories.
+Key Words: criminological theory, international criminology and global justice, war, the intersection of criminology and political theory, state crimes, surveillance, security, governmentality and bio-politics, risk, penology, reactions to crime and feminist theories more generally.